hollo88/submit_latex/README.md

 | `-P ENV ...` | Remove specified LaTeX environments (delete their content)     |
 | `-g`	       | Generate PDF after flattening (requires pdflatex/biber)    |

+ **Note:**
+> When using the `-b` or `-B` options, the script still embeds the original `.bib` files.
+> Although these files are not required for compilation when a `.bbl` file is included, many journals
+> explicitly request the `.bib` sources as part of the submission.
+For this reason, they are always
+> included by default.

 ---

 ## 🔁 Workflow Example